Corps of Cadets & ROTC

 Corps of Cadets

-For almost 200 years, Norwich University has prepared young men, and since 1974 young women, for roles as “citizen soldiers.”
+For two centuries, Norwich University has prepared its graduates, America's leaders, for roles as “citizen soldiers.”

-When Captain Alden Partridge founded the university at Norwich, Vermont in 1819, he established the first private college in the United States to include in its basic organization military training for its students.
-Today, the U.S. Army officially credits Captain Partridge’s “citizen soldier” concept as the forerunner of today’s Reserve Officer Training Corps (ROTC).
+When Captain Alden Partridge founded the university at Norwich, Vermont in 1819, he established the first private military college in the United States.
+Today, the U.S. Army officially credits Captain Partridge’s “citizen soldier” concept as the forerunner of Reserve Officer Training Corps (ROTC).

 - completed all Rook training required for recognition as a first year Cadet